kyrylo/netstring/README.md

 ### Go modules

-Gobrake can be installed like any other Go package that supports [Go modules][go-mod].
+Netstring can be installed like any other Go package that supports [Go modules][go-mod].

 #### Installing in an existing project